megaman009/threeamigos-devops-assignment/AZURE_DEPLOYMENT.md

 ./setup-azure.sh
 ```

-It creates all the resources ThAmCo needs automatically.
+It creates the core resources (resource group, ACR, Container Apps, Postgres).
+If Redis creation fails due to subscription restrictions, you can still deploy without it (product caching is optional).

 ## 📋 Manual Deployment (Step by Step)